In Israel, Blinken says Hamas must accept cease-fire deal, offers "cautious optimism" to hostage families

 The White House has urged Netanyahu's government to limit the scale of its operation in Rafah, and the head of the United Nations renewed his warning that a military offensive in the city would be "an unbearable escalation, killing thousands more civilians and forcing hundreds of thousands to flee."

-Despite pressure, Netanyahu promised this week that the operation would go ahead and that civilians would be evacuated, but he did not say when the operation would begin.
+Despite the pressure, Netanyahu promised this week that the operation would go ahead soon and that civilians would be evacuated, but he did not say when the operation would begin.

+The Israeli leader has come under increasing pressure from the hostage families to secure an agreement with Hamas to bring the remaining captives home, and that pressure has also ramped up from his political opponents.

+After he met with Netanyahu on Wednesday, Blinken sat down with Israel's opposition leader Yair Lapid, who said in a social media post that he'd told the top American diplomat "that Netanyahu has no political excuse not to go for the deal for the return of the abductees."

 CBS News' Tucker Reals contributed to this report.